High-precision chemical abundances of Galactic building blocks. II. Revisiting the chemical distinctness of the Helmi streams: Discussion

 Figure~\ref{fig:lite_comparison} demonstrates that our sample has the smallest uncertainty, which was made possible thanks to the high quality of the spectra.
-However, even with the high precision, the chemical distinctness of the Helmi streams' stars is much less clear than what we see in Figures~\ref{fig:NaMg}--\ref{fig:ncapture}.
-This is because the comparison sample from the SAGA database is not necessarily on the same abundance scale as ours, because its distribution is broadened due to systematic uncertainty, and because it can contain poor quality of data.
+However, even with the high precision, the chemical distinctness of the Helmi stream stars is less clear than what we see in Figures~\ref{fig:NaMg}--\ref{fig:ncapture}.
+This is because the comparison sample from the SAGA database is not necessarily on the same abundance scale as ours, because its distribution is broadened due to systematic uncertainty, and because it can contain poor quality data.

-In conclusion, systematic uncertainties have hampered a clear chemical characterization of the Helmi streams' stars in previous studies.
-Thanks to our approach of abundance analysis and homogenization of abundances from literature \citepalias[see ][]{Matsuno2022a}, we are able to detect clear but small abundance difference between the Helmi streams' stars and other halo stars that include Gaia-Enceladus stars.
+In conclusion, systematic uncertainties have hampered a clear chemical characterization of the Helmi stream stars in previous studies.
+Thanks to our approach of abundance analysis and homogenization of abundances from literature \citepalias[see ][]{Matsuno2022a}, we can detect clear but small abundance difference between the Helmi stream stars and other halo stars that include Gaia-Enceladus stars.